Microbacterium phage Liszt

 | Annotation Status | Not sequenced |

-| Plaque Notes | Plaques are clear and medium sized, with a diameters ranging between 2-3mm for different plaques. |
+| Plaque Notes | Plaques are mostly clear with a cloudy ring surrounding each plaque.
+Diameters range from 2-3mm for different plaques. |

 | Has been Phamerated? | No |